PhilipNaudus/simple_site-gh-pages/pages/post_imperial/mulan_rise_of_a_warrior.md

 <figcaption style="text-align: center;"><i>Wentai holds a jade pendant to prove that he is a prince of Wei.</i></figcaption>
 </figure>

-Mendu agrees to the plan, confident that he will be able to receive a large ransom from the emperor.
+Mendu, confident that he will be able to extract a large ransom from the emperor, agrees to the plan.
 When Mulan and her men discover Wentai's dissapearance, the men propose a rescue mission, but Mulan insists that she must go alone.
 Sending her men home, Mulan disguises herself as a Rouran woman and sneaks into the Rouran camp.
 She enters the tent of the Rouran princess and discovers that the princess has a strong desire to see the war come to an end.
 Mulan, the princess, and a loyal servant work together to assasinate Mendu.

 <figure class="big">
 <img class="fillimg lazy" src="/assets/images/articles/mulan_rise_of_a_warrior/mulan_meets_the_rouran_princess.jpg" alt="Mulan meets with the Rouran princess." />